AdrianDonohoe/pands-project/README.md

 Usage: python iris.py

 __seaborn_iris.py__:
-I was quite content to use matlplotlib for the project plots until I saw the simplicity and visual quality of the seaborn plots in the week 12 video, so I decided to do the plots in seaborn also.
+I was quite content to use matlplotlib for the project plots, and had done so, until I saw the simplicity and visual quality of the seaborn plots in the week 12 video, so I decided to do the plots in seaborn also.

 This script imports the iris dataset which is baked into seaborn.
 I made the same plots in seaborn that was previously made with matplotlib.